Whether you are looking to enroll or just want more information, you’ve come to the right place!

 Here’s the thing about our program – pretty much anyone can benefit from the structure and positive environment we offer – even “neurotypical” kids!
 Childhood is all about developing social skills, learning to regulate emotions, and finding ways to be better problem-solvers.
 All kids would improve these skills in the context of a program like Camp STAR!
 However, we know that kids with ADHD struggle more than their peers with developing and using these skills.
 Our program provides extra support in the areas where kids with ADHD struggle the most.

 Tuition for Camp STAR is $6,300.
 We know this sounds like a lot, especially when you’re considering other day camp programs for your child.
-However, day camp is really the wrong comparison – ultimately, Camp STAR is treatment program.
+However, day camp is really the wrong comparison – ultimately, Camp STAR is a treatment program.
 Except instead of at a therapist’s office, we’re providing the treatment in a day camp setting!
-There is nowhere else in the state of Illinois where your child can receive therapeutic services targeted towards addressing issues associated with ADHD for 6+ hours a day, five-days a week, for seven-weeks – while also participating in day camp activities.
+There is nowhere else in the state of Illinois where your child can receive therapeutic services targeted towards addressing issues associated with ADHD for 6+ hours a day, five days a week, for seven weeks – while also participating in day camp activities.
 Tuition also includes the weekly parent group, which is an important part of our program.

 Yes!
-JCYS provides scholarship assistance for all their programs.
+JCYS provides scholarship assistance for all of their programs.

 Transportation to and from camp is not included.
 However, Camp STAR families come from all over the state, and many choose to carpool.
 Each year, we make a list of families interested in carpooling and will share that information a few weeks before the start of camp.

 For families that live in the city, bus transportation is available for an additional $500 for the summer.